Khushdeep1337/websitetesting/README.md

 Creating and hosting my first website
 Khushdeep Brar 6/18/2024

-LLM Usage marked in text where used.
+LLM Usage Locofy.ai used to port design from Figma to CSS